shenwei356/kmcp/README.md

 - **Building database is easy and fast**.
     - ~25 min for 47894 genomes from GTDB-r202 on a sever with 40 CPU threads and solid disk drive.
 - **Fast searching speed**.
+    - The database structure is modified from COBS, while KMCP is 4x-10x faster.
+    - Automatically scales to exploit all available CPU cores.
     - Searching time is linearly related to the number of reference genomes.
-    - Automatically scales to exploit all available CPU cores.
 - **Scalable searching**.
 Searching results against multiple databases can be fast merged.
-    This brings multiple benefits:
+    This brings many benefits:
     - There's no need to re-built the database with newly added reference genomes.
     - HPC cluster could accerlerate searching with each computation node hosting a database built with a part of reference genomes.
     - Computers with limited main memory would also support searching by building small databases.